Nisqually River Project

 - Fish and Wildlife Programs and Public Recreation

-Along with generating clean, renewable electricity and maintaining water levels in our reservoirs, our FERC license includes mandates for:
+Along with generating clean, renewable hydroelectric energy and maintaining water levels in our reservoirs, our FERC license includes mandates for:

 - Recreational access at Alder Lake Park, Rocky Point Campground and Sunny Beach Point for boating, water skiing, fishing, camping and day use.